PennyLaneAI/pennylane/doc/development/guide/logging.rst

-which will be used within the given module, and track directories, filenames and function names, as we have defined the appropriate types within the formatter configuration (see :class:`~pennylane.logging.formatters.DefaultFormatter`).
+which will be used within the given module, and track directories, filenames and function names, as we have defined the appropriate types within the formatter configuration (see :class:`pennylane.logging.DefaultFormatter`).
 With the logger defined, we can selectively add to the logger by if-else statements, which compare the given module’s log-level to any log record message it receives.
 This step is not necessary, as the message will only output if the level is enabled, though if an expensive function call is required to build the string for the log-message, it can be